 If you are interested in our oceans, marine technology can be the perfect career for you.
 Search for your program below and contact directly the admission office of the school of your choice by filling in the lead form.

 This program does not follow the usual programme requirements for major and minor disciplines but instead have prescribed sets of courses, across discipline boundaries. [+]

-The Bachelor of Science - Prescribed Programme is a three-year programme comprising twenty four courses; eight courses at 100-level, eight courses at 200-level, and eight courses at 300-level.Bachelor in Marine Science
+The Bachelor of Science - Prescribed Programme is a three-year programme comprising twenty-four courses; eight courses at 100-level, eight courses at 200-level, and eight courses at 300-level.Bachelor of Marine Science